galaxyproject/galaxy-charts/docs/content/xml-framework.md

 </html>
 ```

-In this template, Galaxy populates the css, src, and container attributes with static values from the visualization XML.
+In this template, Galaxy populates the `css`, `src`, and `container` attributes with static values from the visualization XML.
 The `data-incoming` attribute is dynamically populated by Galaxy with details such as the dataset ID, settings, and visualization plugin metadata.

 ## The Minimal Visualization Plugin